 Reserve requirements may not always serve its purpose.
 As could be seen during the financial crisis of 2008-09, the lower interest rates and lesser the requirements could not manifest into expansionary tactics as intended.
 It was because of general distrust that could not be compensated through these requirements.

-Countries like the United States, India, and Japan are mandated by their Central banks – the Federal Reserve of the United States, Reserve Bank of India, and Bank of Japan respectively for reserve requirements.
-For a liability of more than $124.2 million, the US Federal Reserve System requires banks to put aside 10% which is effective from Jan 17, 2019.
-The lower limit in the United States is $2 million below which financial institutions need not abide by such requirement
+Countries like the United States, India, and Japan are mandated by their Central banks – the Federal Reserve of the United States, Reserve Bank of India, and Bank of Japan, respectively, for reserve requirements.
+For a liability of more than $124.2 million, the US Federal Reserve System requires banks to put aside 10%, which is effective from Jan 17, 2019.
+The lower limit in the United States is $2 million, below which financial institutions need not abide by such requirement

-In the past 2 decades, the Reserve Bank of India has averaged 5.41% on the account of the Cash reserve requirement.
+In the past 2 decades, the Reserve Bank of India has averaged 5.41% on account of the Cash reserve requirement.
 There are countries where there is no requirement to keep cash reserves.
 For example, Hong Kong, United Kingdom, and Australia are free from such requirements.

-This has been a guide to Reserve Requirement and its definition.
+This article has been a guide to Reserve Requirement and its definition.
 Here we discuss components of the reserve requirement and examples with calculation.
 You can learn more about accounting from the following articles –